BenedicteColnet/BenedicteColnet.github.io/_pages/teaching.md

 *2021 - January to April - Master students*

 This class is an introduction to data analysis, statistics and machine learning designed for students majoring in economy, social sciences and history.
-A large part of the class is dedicated to a real-analysis of data related to economy and sociology.
+A part of the class is dedicated to a real-analysis of data related to economy and sociology (the so-called data challenge).
 We also include a part on text mining for students who would like to work on these data.

 The files are updated as the course progresses: